SAP-samples/teched2023-XP185v/exercises/ex3/README.md

 5. Now you can see the **Audit Log Viewer** role collection together with the other role collections.
 Click on **">"** on the right side of the newly created role collection to open the details.

 6. In the extended window you can assign roles and users to the role collection.
-Start assigning the two roles of the audit log viewer service called **Auditlog_Auditor** to the role collection.
+Start assigning the two roles of the Audit Log Viewer Service called **Auditlog_Auditor** to the role collection.
 To do so click on the **Edit**-button.

 <br><img src="/exercises/ex3/IMAGES/EditViewerRoleCollection.png" width="70%">

-7. Open the selection dialog for roles in **Roles** section.
+7. Open the selection dialog for roles in the **Roles** section.

 <br><img src="/exercises/ex3/IMAGES/OpenRoleSelectionDialog.png" width="70%">